Tropical parula: Description

-Females are slightly duller than the males and lacks black on the head.
+Females are slightly duller than males and lack black on the head.
 The immature tropical parula is dull-plumaged, lacks the wing bars, and has a grey band on the breast.

 The song is a high buzzy trill, and the call is a sharp tsit.

 The tropical parula has about 14 subspecies, with a wide range of plumage tones.
 S. p. graysoni, is endemic to Socorro in the Revillagigedo Islands.
 Some subspecies (especially insular ones) are occasionally considered separate species.

 Setophaga pitiayumi has occasionally been lumped with the closely related northern parula (S. americana) as a single species.
 Hybrids are routinely found in the Rio Grande Valley of southern Texas, though this may be a recent phenomenon.
-Most tropical parulas can be distinguished from the northern parula by their lack of white eye crescents, but this may be ambiguous in hybrids.
+Most tropical parulas can be distinguished from the northern parula by their lack of white-eye crescents, but this may be ambiguous in hybrids.
 One should also look for the distribution and extent of non-yellow coloration on the breast, and the extent of yellow below the cheek and on the belly.

 In addition, a partially leucistic tropical parula female was seen in 2005, at Reserva Buenaventura in El Oro Province, Ecuador.
 With several small white areas on the forehead and around the eyes, this bird appeared much like a hybrid, but such birds would only occur as far south as Panama (if they would migrate like the northern parula).

 Ecology

-The tropical parula is a species mainly of hill and premontane forests, and does not occur in the Amazon basin.
-It seems to prefer moderately disturbed and secondary forest and seems to cope well with habitat fragmentation.
+The tropical parula is a species mainly of hills and premontane forests and does not occur in the Amazon basin.
+It seems to prefer moderately disturbed and secondary forests and seems to cope well with habitat fragmentation.
 On the eastern slope of the Andes for example it is regularly found at about 3,300–4,300 ft (1,000–1,300 m).
-There its habitat is a patchy mix containing primary forest (e.g. high Iriartea deltoidea palm woods), wet premontane secondary forest dominated e.g. by Elaeagia (Rubiaceae) and with abundant epiphytes and hemiepiphytes such as Clusiaceae, former clearings overgrown with shrubs, and fresh forest edges.
+There, its habitat is a patchy mix containing primary forest (e.g. high Iriartea deltoidea palm woods), wet premontane secondary forest dominated e.g. by Elaeagia (Rubiaceae), and with abundant epiphytes and hemiepiphytes such as Clusiaceae, former clearings overgrown with shrubs, and fresh forest edges.

 S. p. graysoni mostly keeps to low woody vegetation, typically Croton masonii shrubs, a few feet (some 1–1.5 meters) above ground; they are more terrestrial than other subspecies of the tropical parula and often can be seen hopping on the ground – though probably less so where feral cats are abundant.

-These birds feed on insects, spiders and occasionally berries.
+These birds feed on insects, spiders, and occasionally berries.
 They may be seen to attend mixed-species feeding flocks, in some locations (e.g. in the Serra de Paranapiacaba) commonly, but often just coincidentally.